Using the AspectJ Compiler (ajc)

 Once you've done that, you can specify that

 ajc should be used only for post-compile weaving.
 You can also specify the

 aspectpath for the module.

 - Add an AspectJ facet to the module of interest.
-For corresponding instructions, see Adding support for a framework.
+For corresponding instructions, see Working with modules.